 - Kids have an opportunity to learn and practice their table manners, such as ‘please,’ ‘thank you,’ and other courtesies.
 They also learn to wait for others, so they learn patience.

 - It creates an opportunity for kids to choose which foods to eat and the amount they feel comfortable having on their plate.
 (No over-serving by well-intentioned parents!)

-- Parents have the opportunity to acknowledge their child’s capabilities, such as being able to serve himself.
+- Parents have the opportunity to acknowledge their child’s capabilities, such as being able to handle food and serve himself.
 This supports trust in the relationship between parent and child.

 How is that?

 Serving meals this way allows your child to determine how much she will eat at mealtime, whether she will eat at all, and supports her individual food preferences and eating style.

 Family style meals can also expose children to new foods in a natural and relaxed way.

 And, when you get your feeding style in the right place, it compliments your whole strategy for raising a healthy child.